Blog Archives

 As the younger sister, Agnes has a more charitable view of her father, and she even acted for him in one of his earlier movies and fondly recalls how warm his attention and affection felt.
 She’s wary about his desire to have her son, who has professed an affinity for filmmaking but not acting, play the role of young Gustav.
 She’s worried about her child going through the same level of attachment and disenchantment that she experienced when she was younger and wanting to grow closer to a man who had kept his distance from his family.
 Agnes’ story is one of uncovering the history of her grandmother, a member of the Norwegian resistance who was taken into custody during Nazi occupation and endured all kinds of torture.
 Her grandmother is indicative of an entire generation of resistance, and by re-examining one person it provides a larger statement about the sacrifices of those who deserve not to be forgotten, whose memories persist even after the horrors they survived.
 The movie makes an implicit line between her suffering and eventual suicide but making it a direct line of cause and delayed effect is not so simple.
 People are complicated by nature, and Agnes fits this bill as well, as demonstrated by Lilleaas’s commanding supporting performance.
 I think she has what may be the most affecting scene in the movie, a sisterly heart-to-heart that strikes you right in your own heart.

 Reminiscent of Ingmar Bergman and Francois Truffaut, Sentimental Value is a richly realized drama with such engrossing and complex characters told in a richly entertaining fashion.
 There are stylistic touches, like the recurring omniscient narrator, but the movie is more grounded in the simple pleasures of transporting us into the lives of other people and to embrace their flaws and hopes and desires.
-The actors are incredible and bring such startling life these characters and their nuances.
+The actors are incredible and bring such startling life to these characters and their nuances.
 I could have endured an entire series in this world but at a little over two hours, Sentimental Value feels complete and satisfying.
 It’s the kind of movie “they don’t make anymore,” to our detriment, so when you discover a film as beautifully executed as this one about the relatable issues that drive many families apart and can bring them back together, then you thank your lucky stars that we still have filmmakers dedicated to making complex adult dramas without any high-concept gimmick to couch their real intentions.
 This is a marvelous movie about life.
 Full stop.
 See it, reader.

 Nate’s Grade: A